OpenCTI-Platform/connectors/external-import/cve/README.md

-# OpenCTI NVD - CVE connector
+# OpenCTI CVE connector

-The NVD-CVE connector is a standalone Python process that collect data from the NVD (National Vulnerability Database).
+The CVE connector is a standalone Python process that collect data from the NVD (National Vulnerability Database).

 ## Summary